stuartellis/sve-personal-website/content/articles/signing-code-commits.md

 ## How Commit Signing Works

 If you use a repository hosting service like [Codeberg](https://codeberg.org/), [GitHub](https://github.com/) or an instance of [GitLab](https://about.gitlab.com/), you will see that commits are marked as _Verified_.
 This means that there is proof that the commit actually came from the author.
 These services use various methods to verify the commits.
+For example, GitHub and GitLab allow you to use SSH keys.

-Use GPG to sign your Git commits and register the same GPG key for all of the services that you use.
+Use GPG to sign your Git commits as you create them, and register the same GPG key for all of the services that you use.
 This ensures that copies of the same commits can be verified everywhere.

 To do this, create a keypair with GPG, configure Git to use it, and then register the public key with the hosting services that you use.
 The rest of this article leads you through the process to enable commit signing.